hadirkhan10/chisel3-wiki/Home.md

 # **Welcome to the Chisel 3 wiki!**

-If you are completely new to Chisel, check out [A Short Users Guide to Chisel](Short Users Guide to Chisel).
+If you are completely new to Chisel, check out [A Short Users Guide to Chisel](Short-Users-Guide-to-Chisel).

+Chisel is constantly being improved.
+See the latest [Release Notes](release-notes-17-04-23).

 Chisel is constantly being improved.
 See the latest [Release Notes](release-notes-17-04-23).